icebreakerone/ib1-technical-docs/docs/access_control_specification.md

 **WARNING**: This section is provisional, the exact final set of base permissions has yet to be determined.
 Those shown below are a plausible first cut but should not be considered definitive.

+**NOTE**: The URLs of the grants have been updated to meet the current naming conventions.
+The previous names are also shown in the table, and are automatically replaced by the Harvester.

 +--------------------------+-------------------------------------------+----------------------------------------------------------------------------------------+
 | Category                 | Grant name                                | Meaning                                                                                |
 +==========================+===========================================+========================================================================================+